Dept. of Modern Languages & Intercultural Studies

 Yip, V. and S. Matthews.
 (2000) Syntactic transfer in a bilingual child.
 Bilingualism: Language and Cognition 3.3, 193-208.

-Matthews, S.& V. Yip.
-(Forthcoming) Relative clauses in early bilingual development: transfer and universals.
+Matthews, S. & V. Yip.
+2003.
+Relative clauses in early bilingual development: transfer and universals.
 In Giacalone, A. (ed.)
 Typology and Second Language Acquisition, pp.39-81.
 Berlin and New York: Mouton de Gruyter.

 In accordance with TalkBank rules, any use of data from this corpus must be accompanied by at least one of the above references.

 Here is lovely press release on this project:

 This corpus investigates the language acquisition of five children exposed to both Cantonese and English regularly from birth.
 The corpus currently contains files from Alicia, Charlotte, Darren, Janet, Kasen, Kathryn, Llywelyn, Sophie, and Timmy.

 Born in Hong Kong on 28 May 2000, Alicia is the third of three siblings, the younger sister (mui4mui2) of Timmy (7 years older) and Sophie (4 years older).
 The family background is described under the entries for Timmy and Sophie.
 Apart from parental input following the one parent—one language pattern, interaction with her brother and sister took place in both Cantonese and English.
 While there is the possibility of non-target English input from the siblings, by this time they were both attending an English primary school and speaking increasingly standard British English.
 Alicia began attending a local Chinese kindergarten in the morning at 2;03, and an English-speaking kindergarten in the afternoon from 3;03.
 The kindergartens were each monolingual in the respective language, apart from basic English lessons at the Chinese kindergarten.